kalimatas/kalimatas.github.com/_posts/2012-06-27-code-pictures.markdown

 ---
 layout: post
 title: Code pictures
-date: 27 JUN 2012
+date: 2012-06-27 13:00
 ---

 Reading different books/articles/journals about programming you can see a recommendation like "write beautiful code".
 But what does it mean?
 Format your code?
-Name your variables like *beautifulIndexOfALoop*?
+Name your variables like **beautifulIndexOfALoop**?
 Perhaps.

 But let's imagine people who gave your such a recommendation were thinking of something like this: